 Term life insurance is a great choice for most life insurance shoppers because it’s simple and cost-effective.
 If you’re on a tight budget, or you’re a young person age 20-30 who is just starting to build your financial future, term life insurance can be a good match for you.

 Still not sure?
 Check out the video below to learn more about term life insurance.

 Guaranteed universal life insurance is permanent coverage that provides the ability to guarantee a death benefit to any age up to a maximum age as stated in the policy, as long as the premiums are paid and the policy remains in force.
 Guaranteed universal life is not designed to generate cash value.

-Indexed Universal Life is insurance offers death benefit protection, and the opportunity to earn tax-deferred interest on the interest credits linked to the performance of one or more stock market indices chosen.
+Indexed universal life is insurance that offers death benefit protection, and the opportunity to earn tax-deferred interest on the interest credits linked to the performance of one or more stock market indices chosen.
 This feature gives you the potential for cash value accumulation plus, it offers downside protection in a poorly performing market because you do not participate directly in the stock market and the credited interest rate is never less than the minimum interest rate or zero percent (floor).
 The upside is limited by either an index cap rate or an index participation rate.
-The index cap rate is the maximum interest rate used to calculate the index credit and the index participation rate is the portion of the index change used to calculate the index credit.
+The index cap rate is the maximum interest rate that could be credited to the policy.
+The index participation rate is applied to the index change in order to calculate the index credit.
 The premium paid in the policy is not directly invested in any index or the stock market.

-If interested in providing a death benefit for your beneficiaries with additional benefits, indexed universal life insurance policy might be attractive to you for its upside growth potential.
+If interested in providing a death benefit for your beneficiaries with additional benefits, an indexed universal life insurance policy might be attractive to you for its upside growth potential and downside protection.